1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment

-• Home remedies: Warm sitz baths to soothe irritation; over-the-counter creams or ointments to reduce pain and swelling; fiber supplements and increased water intake to ease bowel movements.
+• Home treatments: Sitz baths (warm water) applied to the irritated area to calm the discomfort; over-the-counter creams and ointments to reduce pain and swelling; fiber supplements and increased water intake to ease bowel movements.

-• Office procedures: Rubber band ligation to cut off blood flow; sclerotherapy (a safe injection treatment) to shrink hemorrhoids; infrared or laser therapy for rapid relief and healing.
+• Office procedures: Rubber band ligation to stop blood flow; sclerotherapy (a safe injection treatment) to shrink hemorrhoids; infrared or laser therapy for quick and effective relief.

-• Surgery: Excisional hemorrhoidectomy or other surgical options for large, persistent, or very painful hemorrhoids that don't respond to conservative measures.
+• Surgery: Excisional hemorrhoidectomy or other surgical interventions are recommended for large, chronic, and painful hemorrhoids that do not respond to conservative treatments.

 871